 Basis = Spot Price – Futures Price

 The spot price of the underlying is determined by supply and demand for the commodity, whereas the futures price is determined by traders' expectations as to what the commodity price will be on the delivery date.
 Increases in basis increases gains for the short position and losses for the long position; decreases in basis have the opposite effect.
 The longer the term of the futures contract, the greater the basis and the greater the risk.
 As the delivery date approaches, the futures price and the price of the underlying asset converge, as they must, reducing the basis to near zero.
-However, there are 2 major risks in closing a hedge position during the delivery month:
+However, closing a hedge position during the delivery month has 2 major risks:

 - the price of the futures can be erratic during the delivery month, and

 - the long position risks having to take delivery of the underlying, which is costly and inconvenient.